dops-at/leaflet-velocity/README.md

 - Simple array of color strings (hex or rgb format)
 - Colors are mapped evenly across your velocity range (minVelocity to maxVelocity)
 - Automatic color interpolation between defined points
-- Applies to both overlay gradient and particle colors
+- Applies to both overlay gradient and particle colors when `particleColor: 'velocity'` is used
 - Dynamic color scheme switching at runtime

+**Particle Color Modes:**
+- `'velocity'`: Colors particles based on velocity using your custom color mapping
+- `'default'`: Uses black particles (traditional mode)
+- Specific color (e.g., `'#ff0000'`): All particles display in the specified color

 **Color Format Support:**
 - Hex colors: `"#ff0000"`